mmjulkowska/MVApp/README.md

 * Time - this column has to contain only numeric values
 * Sample ID - if you would like to model the change in the phenotype in your individual samples separately, please include Sample ID

-The Example dataset would look like this:
+The Example dataset looks like this:
 ![mvapp_data](https://user-images.githubusercontent.com/14832460/32609292-48dc541c-c570-11e7-8f87-54ca02b646d8.png)